Last updated on November 26th, 2020

 Boating Within Your Budget

-Sit down with pen and paper, calculator, or whatever else you like, and figure out just how much boat you can afford while still being able to meet your other financial obligations.
+Sit down with pen and paper, calculator, or whatever else you like, and figure out just what you can afford while still being able to meet your other financial obligations.
 This becomes doubly important if you have a family depending on you.
 Write that figure down and stick to it.

 New or Used